Google's New 'Plus Codes' Are An Open Source, Global Alternative To Street Addresses - Slashdot

 They need that for conventional addresses, too.

 I really hope they try to patent this...
-(Score:2)
+(Score:4, Interesting)

 First obvious reference would be the UTM map coordinate system which also works off 100x100 km squares, here we use 6, 8, 10 or even more digits to designate any spot on the globe, to any desired accuracy/precision.
 (6 digits typically give you 100x100m squares, 8 digits 10x10m and with 10 digits you have a single square meter.)
 This system have been used in the military for a _long_ time now.

-Next we have the What3Words idea which have already been mentioned, giving approximately 3x3m resolution using 3 eng
+Next we have the What3Words idea which have already been mentioned, giving approximately 3x3m resolution using 3 english-language words which makes it much easier to memorize or send to someone else.

 Re: (Score:2)